 Image Credits: vectorpouch/shutterstock.com

-Alloys are a fusion of metals and non-metallic elements.
-There are several common combinations of alloys; notably, silver and white copper create sterling silver, while gold and silver produce white gold.
-Although there are many combinations of metals, there are a few that remain long-lasting and hard-wearing - those are the alloys commonly used in construction.
+Alloys are a fusion of metals or metals and non-metallic elements through melting, mixing and cooling, with the resulting material offering greater strength or resistance to corrosion.
+There are several common combinations of alloys; notably, silver and white copper create sterling silver, while gold and silver or palladium produce white gold.
+Although there are many alloys available, those that are long-lasting and hard-wearing are commonly used in construction.
+Examples include cast-irons and steels, and alloys of magnesium, aluminum, titanium, nickel, zinc and copper.

-Metals are known for their durability, so it is no surprise they are major elements in construction.
+Metals are known for their durability, so it is no surprise they are major materials used in construction.
 As a solid substance that easily generates electrical and thermal conductivity, metals tend to be extremely sturdy, ductile and sometimes shiny.
 In construction, alloys are standardly used for pipework and structural components.

 Specific Alloys in Construction